paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 Why This Project
 =========================

+This project simplifies the problem of converting data from Python to C++ and vice versa *in general*.

-This project makes extensive use of C++ templates, partial template specialisation and code generation to dramatically reduce the amount of hand maintained code.
+The project makes extensive use of C++ templates, partial template specialisation and code generation to dramatically reduce the amount of hand maintained code.
 It also converts many runtime errors to compile time errors.
-There are just six handwritten functions support 352 resulting functions to support two way conversion of this set of types and containers:
+There are just six handwritten functions that support 352 resulting functions to support two way conversion of this set of types and containers:

 .. list-table:: **Supported Object types.**
    :widths: 15 10 40